 It doesn’t have any obscure ingredients, and requires no tools other than a cutting board, chef’s knife, bowl and spoon.
 Yep, you can eat straight out of your mixing bowl if you like!

-4 cups combination of chickpeas, kidney beans, and black beans (rinse and drain first if using canned)
+- 4 cups combination of chickpeas rinse and drain first if using canned, kidney beans, and black beans

-¼ cup celery, finely chopped
+- ¼ cup celery finely chopped

-½ cup green onions (mostly green portion, not as much white), sliced
+- ½ cup green onions mostly green portion, not as much white, sliced

-3 ½ tbsp apple cider vinegar
+- 3 ½ tbsp apple cider vinegar

 - 1 tbsp pure maple syrup

-½ – 1 tsp Dijon mustard (use 1 tsp for extra 'kick’)
+- 1 - 1 1/2 tsp Dijon mustard use 1 1/2 tsp for extra 'kick'

-½ tsp + 1/8 tsp sea salt
+- ½ + 1/8 tsp sea salt

-Freshly ground black pepper to taste
+- Freshly ground black pepper to taste

-couple pinches ground cloves
+- couple pinches ground cloves